johnbiundo/dev.to-articles/blog-posts/micro-nats-3/micro-nats-part3.md

 We've nearly arrived at our final destination.
 With the understanding we've gained, we can specify what we need to complete our integration use cases from [Figure 1 in Part 1]().

 Here are the requirements:
-1. The "nestHttpApp", in its role as a requestor, must implement:
+1. The *nestHttpApp*, in its role as a requestor, must implement:
-   * A) an *outbound message external serializer* that translates a Nest request into a request understood by our external service.
+   * A) an __outbound message external serializer__ that translates a Nest request into a request understood by our external service.
 For example:
       * From Nest: `{pattern: 'get-customers', data: {}, id: 'abc...'}`
       * To external: `{}`
-   * B) an *inbound response external serializer* that translates an external response into a format understood by Nest.
+   * B) an __inbound response external serializer__ that translates an external response into a format understood by Nest.
 For example:
       * From external: `{customers: [{id: 1, name: 'nestjs.com'}]}`
       * To Nest: `{err: undefined, response: {customers: [{id: 1, name: 'nestjs.com'}]}, isDisposed: true}`

-2. The "nestMicroservice" app, in its role as a responder, must implement:
+2. The *nestMicroservice* app, in its role as a responder, must implement:
-    * A) an *inbound message external deserializer* that translates an external request into a format understood by Nest.
+    * A) an __inbound message external deserializer__ that translates an external request into a format understood by Nest.
 For example:
       * From external: `{}`
       * To Nest: `{pattern: 'get-customers', data: {}, id: 'abc...'}`
-    * B) an *outbound response external serializer* that translates a Nest response into a response understood by our external service.
+    * B) an __outbound response external serializer__ that translates a Nest response into a response understood by our external service.
 For example:
       * From Nest: `{err: undefined, response: {customers: [{id: 1, name: 'nestjs.com'}]}, isDisposed: true}`
       * To external: `{customers: [{id: 1, name: 'nestjs.com'}]}`

 With that in mind, let's get busy!
-The italicized descriptions above inform the names of our classes.
+The __underlined__ descriptions above inform the names of our classes.

-For requirement 1-A, we have `src/common/serializers/outbound-message-external.serializer.ts` in our `nestHttpApp` project.
+For requirement 1-A, we have `src/common/serializers/outbound-message-external.serializer.ts` in our *nestHttpApp* project.
 Here's the code.
-The comment explains its intent.
+The comments explain its intent.

 ```typescript
 // src/common/serializers/outbound-message-external.serializer.ts